 How much will I be paid?

-You can expect to earn 5,000 RMB - 9,000 RMB a month and work 16- 25 hours a week (salary dependent on your experience, region and working hours).
+You can expect to earn 5,000 RMB - 9,000 RMB a month.
+Please note that your salary is dependent on your experience, region and working hours.

 Where can I go?